 For further reading, you may refer to all GPU Zen, GPU Pro, and older GPU Gems series for interesting real-time rendering topics.

-Your assignments consist of one paper presentation and four projects.
-There will be no exams.
+Your assignments consist of one paper presentation, and three regular projects.
+There will be no exams and no final projects.

-The paper presentation is performed solely by yourself.
-You will read a research paper, make some slides, and present to the entire class.
-It takes about 30 minutes, including intermittent interruptions for questions and discussions.
-The paper presentation takes 15% of your final grade.
+The paper presentation is performed ONCE and solely by yourself.
+You will assign yourself (you'll need an UCSB account) to one research paper from a list of provided research papers throughout different topics, make some slides, and present to the entire class.
+Due to the pandemic, your presentation will be pre-recorded by yourself with a duration of about 20 minutes.
+The paper presentation takes up 20% of your final grade.

-All projects are due by 11:59PM Pacific Time on the dates specified.
+All projects are due by 11:59PM Anywhere on Earth (AoE) on the dates specified.
 You should plan ahead.
 Each late day will cause a 10% off the final score of the corresponding project.
-You need to submit your work to me via email.
+You need to submit your work via Gauchospace.
 Detailed submission guidelines are in the project descriptions.

 Here's a tentative schedule.
-This schedule is relatively fluid and may change (quite frequently) as the quarter progresses.
+This schedule is relatively fluid and may change as the quarter progresses.

 Cabral et al., Reflection Space Image Based Rendering, SIGGRAPH 1999